 Russell, J. L., Kehoe, S. & Crowley, K. (in press).
 Linking in and out-of-school learning.
 In K. Peppler (Ed.), Encyclopedia of Out-of-School Learning.
 Thousand Oaks, CA: Sage Publications.

 Dorph, R., Schunn, C., & Crowley, K. (in press).
-Crumpled molecules and edible plastic: Science learning Activation in OST.
-After School Matters.
+Crumpled molecules and edible plastic: Science learning Activation in Out-of-School Time.
+Afterschool Matters.